 Conflict with or violate the Seller’s certificate of incorporation or the bylaws.

-Violate any Law or Order applicable to the Seller or the Aircraft;
+Violate any Law or Order applicable to the Seller or the Aircraft, assuming that Seller obtains the Consent of its stockholders.

 Conflict with, result in the breach of (with or without notice or lapse of time or both), or constitute a default under (with or without notice or lapse of time or both), any Contract to which the Seller is a party or to which the Seller or the Aircraft is subject.

-Governmental and Other Consents, etc. No Consent on the part of the Seller is required in connection with the execution or delivery of this Agreement or the consummation of the transactions this Agreement contemplates[, except for the Consent .of the Seller’s stockholders].
+Governmental and Other Consents, etc. No Consent on the part of the Seller is required in connection with the execution or delivery of this Agreement or the consummation of the transactions this Agreement contemplates, except for the Consent of the Seller’s stockholders.

-Ownership of the Aircraft and Other Assets.
-The Seller
+Ownership of the Aircraft and Liens.

-owns no assets, except for the Aircraft; and
+Sole Asset.
+The Aircraft is the sole asset that the Seller owns.

-owns the Aircraft, subject to no Liens, except for the $250,000 Greasemonkeys Lien against the Aircraft arising from the Seller’s default under the Maintenance Agreement.
+Lien against the Aircraft.
+The Seller owns the Aircraft, subject to no Liens, except for the $250,000 Greasemonkeys Lien against the Aircraft arising from the Seller’s default under the Maintenance Agreement.

 Contracts.
-Schedule 3.7 lists and briefly describes Contract to which the Seller is a party.
+Schedule 3.7 lists and briefly describes every Contract to which the Seller is a party.
 Each Contract that Schedule 3.7 lists is valid and effective in accordance with its terms.
 Except for the Seller’s default under the Maintenance Agreement, there are no existing defaults or events which with notice or lapse of time or both would constitute defaults under any other Contract that Schedule 3.7 lists.

 Condition of the Aircraft.
-The Aircraft is in good condition, except for only in adequate condition.
+The Aircraft is in good condition, except for

+ordinary wear and tear; and

+the Engines.

+The Engine with Serial Number 72725 is not working properly, and the Engine with Serial Number 72726 is only in adequate condition.

 Characteristics of the Aircraft.
-The Aircraft’s maximum range with [eight][four] passengers and [four][eight] crew-members is [7,200] nautical miles at Mach [90][85].
+The Aircraft’s maximum range with four passengers and eight crew-members is 7,200 nautical miles at Mach 85.

 Law Compliance.
 The Seller has complied with and is not in default under any Laws the violation of which could have a material adverse effect on the Aircraft or the transactions that this Agreement contemplates.

+Aviation Fuel.
+Since the time the Seller purchased the Aircraft, the Seller has caused the Aircraft’s tanks to be filled only with the Aviation Fuel appropriate for the Aircraft.
+To the Seller’s knowledge, during the period before the Seller’s purchase, its owners caused the Aircraft’s tanks to be filled only with the Aviation Fuel appropriate for the Aircraft.

+Brokers.

+Wright Aviation LLC.
+Sam Samson, on behalf of the Seller, spoke with one or more representatives of Wright Aviation LLC, aircraft brokers, in connection with the Aircraft’s sale.
+Despite these conversations, the Seller did not hire Wright Aviation LLC.

+Other Persons.
+The Seller has not communicated with any Person in connection with the Aircraft’s sale (other than Wright Aviation LLC) and has not hired any Person in connection with the Aircraft’s sale.

 —Representations and Warranties of the Buyer

 The Buyer represents and warrants to the Seller as follows: